moxiegirl/getstarted/content/windows/step_two.md

 A *container* is a stripped-to-basics version of a Linux operating system.
 An *image* is software you load into a container.
 When you ran the command, the Docker software:

 * checked to see if you had the `hello-world` software image
-* dowloaded the image from the Docker Hub (more about the hub later)
+* downloaded the image from the Docker Hub (more about the hub later)
 * loaded the image into the container and "ran" it

 Depending on how it was built, an image might run a simple, single command and then exit.
 This is what `Hello-World` did.